Skip to ContentSkip to Navigation

 • SECIMA explores new methodological pathways: activists from climate movements such as Extinction Rebellion, Fridays for Future and the Last Generation take part in the project as citizen scientists.
 As „citizen scientists“, the activists are involved in all stages of the project – from the development of the main research questions to the collection, and interpretation of data.

-• SECIMA is jointly funded by the University of Groningen and the University of Hamburg and led by Dr. Delf Rothe (ISFH) and Dr. David Shim (CIRR).
+• SECIMA is jointly funded by the University of Groningen and the University of Hamburg and led by Dr. Delf Rothe (ISFH) and Dr. David Shim (IRIO).

-• One outcome of SECIMA is the photo exhibition “Climate No Future”, 1-26 May, Groningen.
-The exhibition, produced in collaboration with NonFiction Photo, showcases images taken by members of Extinction Rebellion, Fridays for Future and the Last Generation to documents the fears, hopes and demands of the ‘Anthropocene generation’ – a generation growing up on an increasingly dynamic and troubled planet.
+• The outcomes of SECIMA include the organization of the photo exhibition “Climate No Future” in Groningen (1-26 May 2024) and in Hamburg (4-14 October 2024).
+The exhibition, produced in collaboration with NonFiction Photo, showed images taken by members of Extinction Rebellion, Fridays for Future and the Last Generation documenting the fears, hopes and demands of the ‘Anthropocene generation’ – a generation growing up on an increasingly dynamic and troubled planet.

-• Another outcomes are accepted publications on "Showing Climate Action – Exploring Fridays for Future Germany’s Visual Activism on Flickr" in Visual Communication and "Performing legitimacy – exploring video clips by climate activists as everyday practices of (de)legitimation" in International Studies Review.
+• Other outcomes are open access publications on "Personalising climate change – how Fridays for Future visualises climate action on Instagram" in Humanities and Social Sciences Communication , "Showing Climate Action – Exploring Fridays for Future Germany’s Visual Activism on Flickr" in Visual Communication and "Performing legitimacy – exploring video clips by climate activists as everyday practices of (de)legitimation" in International Studies Review .

 And a Senior Research Fellowship (2021/2022) at the Käte Hamburger Kolleg/Centre for Global Cooperation Research on “Visual Narratives of Climate Change”, in which I have examined how visual narratives are central to the strategies of legitimation in the contentious politics of climate change.